cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

     It is declared as a member of your test suite, and is prefixed with [`Test`](https://github.com/stretchr/testify/blob/v1.7.0/suite/suite.go#L181-L182).

-2. The **setup** can be done as you like, but just like for unit tests, you ought to create a helper and use it.
-Here it exists already:
+2. The **setup** can be done as you like, but just like for unit tests you ought to create a helper and use it.
+Here one exists already:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/msg_server_create_game_integration_test.go#L9-L10]
     suite.setupSuiteWithBalances()